 Migration of Fishes

 There are absolutely no policy measures to mitigate the loss when a fish leaves a country’s Exclusive Economic Zone (EEZ).
-It is estimated there will be a loss of 6-25 percent of fish species from EEZ of Northwest Africa by 2050 which is jaw-dropping.
+It is estimated there will be a loss of 6-25 percent of fish species from EEZ of Northwest Africa by 2050, which is jaw-dropping.
 By 2100, a drastic dip in fish stock of 30-58 percent has been estimated.
-However, there are no laws and policies to compensate for this huge loss.
+However, there are no laws or policies to compensate for this huge loss.

 Damaging Impact on Wetlands

 Wetlands prevent greenhouse gases from entering the atmosphere.
-It also helps in the inhibition of water pollution, recharges the groundwater level, supports habitat and species diversity, protects from the extinction of many exotic species, prevents phenomena like strong floodwater flow and melting of snow.
+It also helps in the inhibition of water pollution, recharges the groundwater level, supports habitat and species diversity, protects from the extinction of many exotic species, and prevents phenomena like strong floodwater flow and melting of snow.

 The amount, timing of rainfall, and temperature changes lead to a rise in sea level, changes in the components and constituents of water, changes in habitat, flooding, and quality of the environment.
 The tree’s mortality rate goes higher, lack of moisture availability occurs, and vegetation for the communities gets disturbed on a major scale.